 And I write about this…

 As I have sought to find where I belong, God led me to a surprising place — an art class at an assisted living facility.
 This was indeed a surprise because I am not a teacher.
 I am not an artist.
 It’s kind of crazy really.
 But I LOVE this new adventure.
 It’s the highlight of my week!
 It is the perfect place of belonging for me.
 I take lots of pictures of the ladies, and their artwork, and I write about the class here on my blog.
-I hope you enjoy seeing their pictures and reading a little bit out their lives.
+I hope you enjoy seeing their pictures and reading a little bit about their lives.

 Just a Simple Magnifying Glass